jjvanzon/Circular-Language-Spec/3. Constructs Drafts/3. Operating System/3. Security & Safety/1. Access Control/Access Control Ideas.md

 Access Control in Creator currently means the following things:

 - Certain procedures in the code Creator generates, can be access controlled by the author of the structure.
-- On top of that, the *existance* of Property Get and Property Set can be controlled for attributes.
+- On top of that, the *existence* of Property Get and Property Set can be controlled for attributes.
 - Also certain things can be made read-only or inaccessible to the *user*.

 Access controlling procedures means that you can give procedures one of the following access modifiers: